Becoming a Will Writer and Setting up a Will Writing Business

 The estate planning profession

 At the time of writing this article, the profession is unregulated.
 This means that anyone can set up an estate planning business and can do so without qualifications or insurance.
-This is not something which is advisable.
+This is NOT something which is advisable.

 Size of the market: